Dec 9, 2024 • 8 min read

 3. Train prices are steep

-Unlike some other countries in western Europe, England’s train system was privatized many years ago, and this, along with other factors, has lead to some of Europe’s highest train prices.
+Unlike some other countries in western Europe, England’s train system was privatized many years ago, and this, along with other factors, has led to some of Europe’s highest train prices.

 Try to book ahead of time (around 12 weeks before travel for the best rates) and look out for cheap advance fares.
 While not as quick as train travel (and certainly not as romantic), coaches such as National Express and Megabus offer far cheaper prices when traveling across the country and are highly recommended for those on a budget.

-Yes, England is in Europe, but it doesn’t always play by European rules (in more ways than one, with Brexit still something that people can't agree on seven years after the vote).
+Yes, England is in Europe, but it doesn’t always play by European rules.
 If you’re backpacking around Europe, remember that the UK and Ireland use type G plug sockets (three rectangular pins in a triangular pattern), so make sure you have the right power adapter when arriving in England as it differs from the rest of the continent.

 England is home to many of the world’s greatest museums, and you won’t need to pay a penny to enter some of them.
 Especially great for rainy days in London, you can peruse dinosaurs at the Natural History Museum or masterpieces by Turner at the National Gallery and spend the money saved at the pub later on.